TreborOB/cryto_tracker/README.md

 ## Extra features

-The HTTPS client Axios was used in conjunction with the Crytocompare API (https://min-api.cryptocompare.com/) to retrieve the live EUR price of any crytocurrencies being tracked within the application.
+The HTTPS client Axios was used in conjunction with the Crytocompare API (https://min-api.cryptocompare.com/) to retrieve the live EUR price of all crytocurrencies being tracked within the application.

 ## Independent learning.